-To continue the work, the creative director picks 3–5 best designer sketches and gives the green light for further development and creation of computer graphics.
+To continue the work, the creative director picks 3 best sketches and gives the green light for further development and creation of computer graphics.
 Each of these sketches is then “built” again on technical lines, pedantically paying attention to each and every angle, composition, line length, width, and overall proportions.
 This might seem unnecessary or even too excessive to an outsider, but this accuracy and respect for all nuances makes the final logo professional and visually attractive.

 Step 7: Preparing sample images

 At the end, we develop a full corporate style package (editor’s note: the corporate styling is an extra service) and professional sample images with photorealistic visualizations for each of the concepts to effectively help with the final choice.
 Such visualizations allow the customer to better understand the concept story and see how the logo will work in real life.
 Below you can see our sample images for the case study “Laimes Krasti”.